-An If block will be evaluated by each test → result, row by row, separately and in order downwards by row. .
-Each test has an output that can be 'true', 'false', or an invalid value, either 'error' or 'blank'.
-Block models can also have the invalid values without_value' or 'outside'.
+An If block will be evaluated by each test → result, row by row, separately and in order downwards by row.
+Each test has an output that can be 'true', 'false', or an invalid value 'error', 'blank', 'without_value' or 'outside'.
 The result output is produced by the execution of the result expression.
 The If block output follows these rules: